 About Us

 South Hayling United Reformed Church offers a friendly atmosphere to people of all ages.
 Our worship on Sundays is traditional yet informal, and we welcome people of any church background or none.
-We are concerned to serve the needs of the community around us and to this end continue to look for new ways to reach out.
-This we do through Alpha groups, social events, coffee mornings, Parents and toddler group, friendship, fellowship and worship.
-As a church we also support work overseas particularly through links with Christian Aid projects.
+We are concerned to serve the needs of the community around us and we continue to look for new ways to reach out to others.
+This we do through Alpha groups, social events, coffee mornings, a parent and toddler group, friendship, fellowship and worship.
+As a church we also support work overseas particularly through our links with Ruti and Christian Aid projects.

 As well as outreach we are a ‘learning church’ and provide opportunities for learning, particularly how to live as a Christian in contemporary society.
-This happens through the Disciple course, Alpha follow-on courses and regular Bible discussion.
+This happens through the Disciple groups, Growing Leaders, Challenging Lifestyles and regular Bible discussions.

 Brief History